-For a carbon neutral wine product for example, the wine bottling equipment, winery buildings, and trucks used to distribute the wine bottles to retailers, may be assessed as non-attributable on the basis of immateriality, inability to influence the emission source, not deemed as relevant by stakeholders and not contributing to the products' greenhouse gas risk exposure.
+Considering the example of a wine product, the wine bottling equipment, winery buildings, and trucks used to distribute the wine bottles to retailers, may be assessed as non-attributable on the basis of immateriality, inability to influence the emission source, not deemed as relevant by stakeholders and not contributing to the products' greenhouse gas risk exposure.
 Non-attributable emissions may be considered within the emission boundary and contribute to the footprint liability, or they may be considered outside of the emission boundary.